giantpanda9/codesamples-vue-js-wordle-app/README.md

 # codesamples-vue-js-wordle-app
-A code example of Wordle Application in universally accepted design Modern npm is required, at least Node.js version 12.x to 14.x
+A code example of Wordle Application in universally accepted design.
+Modern npm is required, at least Node.js version 12.x to 14.x

 # Installation